jacohanekom/sanitize/README.md

 ```
 # Changes Required for running this service in production
 * It is recommended that code is updated to support authentication.
 At the current stage no authentication support has been implemented.
-* Due to this service being very heavy it might be advantageous to introduce caching.
+* Due to this service being very depending on database queries it might be advantageous to introduce caching.
 * By default the docker compose file ensures that the Microsoft SQL Server is started within docker.
 For production this service should point to
 a external database.
 This can be achieved by updating the docker-compose file.
-* By default the swagger web interface is enabled, this needs to be disable in production and can be done by editing the docker-compose file and setting
-the flag
 * It is also recommended that the service is run behind a WAF as it can be provide additional security, as the application has not security against
 DDOS and similar attacks.
+* Should this service be internet facing it is imperative that it is served through HTTPS